projectwallace/projectwallace.com/content/blog/2025-10-31-how-to-calculate-css-code-coverage-with-playwright.md

 ## Writing Playwright tests

-Starting off, we're writing Playwright tests for our website.
+Start with writing Playwright tests for our website.
 Playwright tests run in a headless browser and they emulate user behaviour to verify that your website works as intended.
 The Project Wallace website has 230 tests.
-To give you an idea of what they do, here's what one of our tests looks like:
+Here is one of them:

 ```ts
 import { test, expect } from './tests/fixtures'